telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

  FIWARE Health - Sanity Checks
 ===============================

-This is the code repository for **FiHealth - Sanity Checks**, a comprehensive collection of *sanity* test cases over each region in `FIWARE Lab`_ in order to validate the capabilities of the regions and get their *status*.
+This is the code repository for **FIHealth - Sanity Checks**, a comprehensive collection of *sanity* test cases over each region in `FIWARE Lab`_ in order to validate the capabilities of the regions and get their *status*.

-The sanity checks are one of the components of `FiHealth </README.rst>`_, which is part of the `FIWARE Ops`_ suite of tools for the operation of FIWARE Lab.
+The sanity checks are one of the components of `FIHealth </README.rst>`_, which is part of the `FIWARE Ops`_ suite of tools for the operation of FIWARE Lab.

 This project is part of FIWARE_.